 Economic Environment(0 = best, 30 = worst)

-The constitution of Bosnia and Herzegovina (BiH) guarantees freedom of the press, but politicians exert considerable pressure on journalists, and media outlets tend to be influenced by political parties and business leaders.
-Since the 1995 signing of the Dayton Accords, which ended the country’s civil war, BiH has been split into two semi-independent constituent entities: the Federation of BiH, populated mostly by Bosnian Muslims (Bosniaks) and Croats, and Republika Srpska, whose population consists mostly of Serbs.
+The constitution of Bosnia and Herzegovina (BiH) guarantees freedom of the press.
+However, politicians and business leaders exert considerable pressure on journalists, which undermines their independence and negatively impacts their editorial polices.
+Since the 1995 signing of the Dayton Accords, which ended the country’s civil war, BiH has been split into two semi-independent constituent entities: the Federation of BiH, populated mostly by Bosnian Muslims (Bosniaks) and ethnic Croats, and Republika Srpska, whose population consists mostly of ethnic Serbs.
 Each entity has its own public broadcaster, private media, and political parties.
-Intimidation of the press is especially common in Republika Srpska.

-Print and internet media outlets are self-regulated by the Press Council of BiH, which handles complaints from the public but has no power to fine, suspend, or close down outlets.
+Print and internet media outlets in both of BiH’s entities are self-regulated by the Press Council of BiH, which handles complaints from the public but has no power to fine, suspend, or close down outlets.
 Instead, it mediates between the complainant and the outlet, often resulting in a retraction or the publication of a response or denial from the complainant.
-The Press Council is one of only a few centralized institutions in BiH that serve both the Federation and Republika Srpska.

-According to IREX’s 2013 Media Sustainability Index, BiH has 8 daily newspapers (most of which are privately owned), 105 weekly or monthly newspapers and magazines, 142 radio stations, 42 television stations, and 6 news agencies, of which 2 are state owned and 4 are privately owned.
-Although public television and radio stations in the two constituent entities are the most influential broadcasters in the country, there are also several private television stations with near-national reach, and recent years have featured an increase in the number of private broadcasters.
-Access to the internet is not restricted by law, though it is limited to some degree by economic conditions.
-Nearly 68 percent of the population had access to the medium in 2013.
+BiH has 9 daily newspapers (most of which are privately owned), 189 weekly or monthly newspapers and magazines, 142 radio stations, 43 television stations, and 8 news agencies; of the agencies, 2 are state-owned, 3 are privately owned, 2 are held by religious communities—the Roman Catholic Conference of Bishops of BiH and the Islamic Community of BiH, respectively—and the remaining agency is owned by the Turkish government.
+Although public television and radio stations in the two constituent entities are the most influential broadcasters, there are also several private television stations with near-national reach, and recent years have featured an increase in the number of private broadcasters.
+Despite the numerous media outlets, many residents cannot afford access to multiple news sources.
+About 61 percent of the population had access to the internet in 2014.

-Economic hardship has dramatically decreased the quality of journalism in BiH.
-Journalists receive lower salaries than many other professionals, despite holding higher degrees, on average.
-Due to the weak financial position of many media outlets, salaries are not always paid regularly.
+Despite the positive impact of Al-Jazeera Balkans and Turkey’s Anadolu press agency, both of which are foreign owned, independent, and produce high quality work, professionalism and the quality of journalism remains low, primarily due to economic hardship.
+Journalists receive lower salaries than many other professionals, despite holding higher degrees on average, and due to the weak financial position of many media outlets salaries are not always paid regularly.
+Many experienced journalists are seeking better-paying jobs in different fields.
 As media outlets employ fewer staff, journalists are expected to produce more content.
-Reporters frequently present unsupported evidence, use unreliable sources, and ignore the right to reply.
-They also often fail to comply with international copyright standards, especially regarding online media.
+Reporters frequently present unsupported evidence, or use unreliable sources.
+Many media outlets, but particularly online outlets, often fail to comply with international copyright standards.